|Just One Victory

 |A+ A- Full 3/4 1/2 Expand Tighten|

-All names are taken from HoME 12, and are as follows.
+Names: Names are taken from HoME 12, and are as follows.
 Maedhros: Nelyafinwë, Nelyo, Maitimo, Russandol.
 Maglor: Kanafinwë, Káno, Makalaurë.
 Celegorm: Turkafinwë, Turko, Tyelkormo.
 Curufin: Kurufinwë, Kurvo, Atarinkë.
 Caranthir: Morifinwë, Moryo, Carnistir.
 Amrod: Pityafinwë, Pityo, Ambarussa.
 Amras: Telufinwë, Telvo, Ambarussa.
-(I have both twins named Ambarussa, rather than calling one Umbarto, because the latter name is tied in with the story in The Shibboleth of Fëanor, whereas I am sticking with the plot of The Silmarillion in that respect.)
 Fëanor: Fëanáro.
 Fingolfin: Nolofinwë.
 Fingon: Findekáno.
 Turgon: Turukáno.
 Morgoth: Moringotto.

 Just One Victory

 "We may feel about to fall, but we go down fighting

 You will hear the call, if you only listen

 Underneath it all, we are here together..."

 The battle is raging; that much is clear.
 Forces have met and clashed.
 It is very bewildering, because after years of orcs and Balrogs and other less than appealing characters, years of any other elves in his presence being maimed, bleeding, dying, Maitimo finds it highly unusual to catch glimpses of pointed ears like his own, of fair skin and Elvish banners fluttering and polished armor shining in light that seems to originate from a glowing ball of gold above their heads.
 He thinks he catches the sound of a familiar voice from far away, crying: